What is a Cross Functional Team?

 4. Make explicit ground rules with management

-Cross Functional teaming is more effective when senior leaders, the team leader, and team members have clear rules of engagement.
+Cross functional teams are most effective when senior leaders, the team leader, and team members have clear rules of engagement.
 They know their roles and responsibilities and how they relate to what everyone else is doing.
 Teams also have a clear and explicit escalation path to correct the team’s direction if it starts to go off track.

 5. Have clear goals and clear communication